blaze/blaze/README.md

 <img src="https://raw.github.com/ContinuumIO/blaze/master/docs/source/svg/codepush.png">
 </p>

-Continuum Analytics' vision is to provide open technologies for data integration on a massive scale based on a vision of a structured, universal "data web".
-In the same way that URL, HTML, and HTTP form the basis of the World Wide Web for documents, Blaze could be a fabric for structured and numerical data spearheading innovations in data management, analytics, and distributed computation.

 Blaze aims to be a foundational project allowing many different users of other PyData projects (Pandas, Theano, Numba, SciPy, Scikit-Learn) to interoperate at the application level and at the library level with